tobylc/Deeper/replit.md

 Preferred communication style: Simple, everyday language.
 Change authorization policy: NEVER make changes to any elements, pages, or functionality without explicit user authorization in advance.
 Always ask for permission before modifying existing features or design.

+## Recent Changes
+**Date: August 27, 2025**
+- Fixed critical database WebSocket connection error that prevented app from starting
+- Resolved function signature errors in server routes
+- Updated Neon database configuration to use HTTP connections instead of WebSocket for Node.js compatibility
+- Added proper error handling and utility functions for email validation
+- App is now running successfully on port 5000 with all services configured

 ## System Architecture

 ### Frontend